 How to choose a kitchen design

-When starting a kitchen redesign, first thing to think about is its design – how the end result will look.
+When starting a kitchen redesign, the first thing to think about is the design and how the end result will look.
 Do you want it to complement the style or period of your home or contrast it?
-To match the decor of your other rooms or to stand out?
+To match the decor of your other rooms, or to stand out?
 What style of units do you want to go for?
 And how will you use colour or bring texture into the room with materials?

 All of these elements – in other words, the fun part of kitchen designing – need to be thought about early on when you design a kitchen.
 And once you have your vision just right, you can move on to the kitchen planning stage to work out the practicalities.

 Then, we look at how to choose the best materials for your kitchen and kitchen colour schemes to be thinking about at this early stage.

 Then, you can go to page two for practical advice on how to start planning your kitchen design.
 Or to page three, if you want to look at appliances right now.

 Modern kitchens: choose chic minimalist cabinetry for a contemporary kitchen design

 Contemporary kitchens can work in modern or period homes, but they do look most at home in light-filled, simple spaces.
 Think elegant, minimalist cabinetry, carefully selected colour simple schemes and perhaps a few feature pieces in there too.

 You'll see that modern kitchens often have fitted storage and built in appliances to keep that minimalist look.
 If you want to design a kitchen that is clutter-free, a modern kitchen is the best kitchen design for you.